Hume Cronyn: Career

-Subsequent to graduating from Ridley College, Cronyn switched majors, from pre-law to drama, while attending McGill University, and continued his acting studies thereafter, under Max Reinhardt and at the American Academy of Dramatic Arts.
+After graduating from Ridley College Cronyn attended McGill University, where he switched majors from pre-law to drama.
+He continued his acting studies thereafter under Max Reinhardt and at the American Academy of Dramatic Arts.
 In 1934, the same year he joined The Lambs, he made his Broadway debut as a janitor in Hipper's Holiday and became known for his versatility, playing a number of different roles on stage.
 He won a Drama Desk Special Award in 1986.
 In 1990, he was awarded the National Medal of Arts.

 His first Hollywood film was Alfred Hitchcock's Shadow of a Doubt (1943).
 He later appeared in Hitchcock's Lifeboat (1944) and worked on the screenplays of Rope (1948) and Under Capricorn (1949).
 He was nominated for an Academy Award for Best Supporting Actor for his performance in The Seventh Cross (1944) and won a Tony Award for his performance as Polonius opposite Richard Burton's Hamlet (1964).
 Cronyn bought the screenplay What Nancy Wanted from Norma Barzman, who was later blacklisted with her husband Ben Barzman, with the idea of producing the film and starring Tandy.
 However, he sold the screenplay to RKO which later filmed it as The Locket (1946).
-Cronyn also made appearances in television, The Barbara Stanwyck Show, the Alfred Hitchcock Presents episode "Kill With Kindness" (1956) and Hawaii Five-O episodes "Over Fifty?
+Cronyn also made appearances in television, The Barbara Stanwyck Show, the Alfred Hitchcock Presents episodes "Kill With Kindness" (1956) and "The Impromptu Murder" (1958) and Hawaii Five-O episodes "Over Fifty?
 Steal" (1970) and "Odd Man In" (1971).